 When 140 characters aren't enough, you'll find occasional musings heres

-AirPR, Basis, communicator, content creation, creativity, crowd-funding, hacking the news, lying, media relations, news cycle, PR, Press release, research, Rob Scoble, Silicon Valley, SXSW, Twitter, weiner,
+AirPR, Basis, CES, communicator, content creation, creativity, crowd-funding, hacking the news, lying, media relations, news cycle, PR, Press release, research, Rob Scoble, Silicon Valley, startups, SXSW, Tech West, Twitter, weiner,

 If you’re a brand, what to do at SXSW?